 Moldaria petitions for membership in the United Nations.
 The United States vetoes this, due to several powerful figures inside and outside the government holding deep grudges against Emil Moldarus.
 Some of these individuals are later revealed to be agents of the Five Great Powers.
 Even with them eventually removed, two more decades pass before Moldaria joins the UN.

 Constantine - through various means - discovers who is sabotaging his efforts to rebuild Moldaria.
 He informs Mack Risk, who spreads the word.
 The detective and the Night Master organize a special task force (largely of former Shepherds members and their allies).
-This group - with considerable help from others - sets out to locate and capture or kill the Five Great Powers.
+This group - with considerable help from others - sets out to locate and capture the Five Great Powers.
 They succeed, but only after several months, multiple travails and great effort and risk.

 One reason for both the discovery of the force and its defeat was the help of local elves, rallied by Dr. Freysdottir.

 The survivors of the illicit force revealed the Five were taking them and the weapons, ammunition and explosives they were transporting to a rallying point near a secret base.
 This Sanctum, as they called it, was somewhere in the area, though none of the survivors knew where.
 Extensive searching - including by local elves - failed to locate the base.
 The fact that even magic and psionics were useless in this effort reinforced the evaluation that the Five were masters of both technology and magic and were possibly supers themselves.

 Sung, the self-proclaimed Master of Men, first attracts international law enforcement attention.
 Among other crimes, he created SCAM - through intermediaries - as a front for some of his criminal activities.
 It proved successful - and profitable - enough that he kept it going after the initial use was fulfilled.